-One of the cheapest and most common dishes in Laos are the soups.
+One of the cheapest and popular dishes in Laos are the soups.
 Vegetable and meat soups - the food is quite simple, in addition to soup you can buy rice.
 The majority of the population during weekdays is exactly what it feeds on.

 It is customary to eat bread, he firmly established since the colonization of the country by France.
 Today, French baguettes and pastries can be found everywhere on the streets and in bakeries.
 Quick bites "sandwich" of a baguette stuffed with meat or fish, vegetables and sundries, walking to the next sight is a good option.

 Exotic food in Laos

 Among the exotic dishes, in addition to all sorts of deep fried grasshoppers, pupae, roaches, spiders and others, is particularly noteworthy fried rats.

 It is worth to mention that in the tourist towns in some cafes you can find dishes with the addition of local mushrooms and opium, can cause hallucinations: scrambled eggs, pizza, garlic bread.
 "Mushroom powder" and opium can add in tea, coffee, fruit shake.
 However, always keep in mind that the use of these "drugs" may not always provide the desired result, and sometimes, on the contrary, it's frowned upon by local laws.

 Popular dishes of the national cuisine of Laos

 There Mak hung (Tam mak houng) or Tam som - green papaya salad with garlic, hot pepper, fish sauce, lime juice, cane sugar, tomatoes, nuts, often served with rice.